Actionable Book Summary: The Wisdom of Insecurity by Alan Watts

 Even when the expected “good times” arrive, we can’t truly enjoy them unless there is a sign, a promise that there is more to come in the future.
 Put another way, we are always chasing something that will lead to our ultimate happiness but when we get it we start chasing something else.

 It’s like a vicious cycle: We expect something in the future > This thing happens > We expect something else in the future > This thing happens… That’s why we’re constantly scrolling online looking for things to buy or things to like.
-Our desire for a future event that will make our lives oh-so-good always seems right around the corner.
+Our desire for a future event that will make our lives oh-so-good always seems right around the corner and never actually here.

 Lesson #2: Pain and Pleasure are Interlinked

 Pain and pleasure are an integral part of our lives.
 You can’t separate them.
 They complement each other.
 They are like the two sides of a coin.
-If pleasure is clearly visible in a current situation this also means that pain it’s somewhere out there, sabotaging how we feel.
+If pleasure is clearly visible in a current situation this also means that pain it’s somewhere out there, waiting to sabotage how we feel.

 For instance, the average person hates his job.
 He complains all the time.
 Secretly steals print paper.
 Calls his boss names behind his back.
 Yet, he needs the job so he can pay the bills and go on vacations every once in a while.
 To this person, work is pain and what he does after that is the pleasure.